 - Border crossing with Laos: Dom Kralor

-The Poipet border crossing: Since most tourists coming from Thailand use the Poipet border crossing, queues can sometimes get very long.
+The Poipet border crossing: Since most tourists coming from Thailand pass by the Poipet border crossing, queues can sometimes get very long.
 Try to arrive early morning at the border, lunch time is very busy and avoid weekends if you don’t want to lose time.
 Read this detailed overview of traveling from Bangkok to Siem Reap via Poipet, if you plan to follow this route.

 Good to know: When you apply for a visa on arrival in Cambodia and fail to provide the required photograph, the official will usually charge you US$1 extra on top of the applicable visa fee.
 Additionally, when you apply for a visa on arrival at overland borders, expect to pay an extra couple of dollars on top of the advertised fee.